smartbone-org/SmartBone-2/docs/smartbone.md

 - Make sure you don’t add any spaces or characters unless they are part of the name of the bone(s) you want to be included

-Note: Reparenting a SmartBone object might cause a lag spike and if you parent to nil and then re-parent the object will no longer have SmartBone acting on it.
+Note: Re parenting a SmartBone object might cause a lag spike and if you parent to nil and then re-parent the object will no longer have SmartBone acting on it.
 This is due to Roblox not adding a .Destroying signal or something similar, if you'd like for the object to continue simulating you would have to remove the SmartBone tag and add it again.

 ### Friction